ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jboss-eap.md

 ## Testing the installation

-To test the install, click the "Browser Preview" tab and enter the url http://app1.guid.internal:8080/ in the address bar.
+To test the install, click the "Browser Preview" tab and enter the url http://app1.xxxxx.internal:8080/ in the address bar (replace xxxxx with the guid of your workshop, you can find this from the previous ansible command).
 You should see the following page:

 ![Default JBoss landing page](../images/jboss-default.png)